 To connect to your AWS GovCloud and Payer account, CloudCheckr needs an IAM access key and secret key from each.
 We strongly recommend that you create a Read-Only user for each in AWS IAM and use those keys in CloudCheckr.

 You can create read-only credentials using one of these methods:

 If you are adding GovCloud credentials, select the Credentials are for the GovCloud (US) Region check box, which will display the Credential fields for the AWS Payer account.
 If you do not see this check box, submit a ticket to our suupport team via the CloudCheckr Service Desk Portal.
 You will only be able to add a GovCloud account if you see that check box.

-- When adding the payer account credentials you must use an Access Key and Secret Key from the account that the GovCloud account is linked to.
+- When adding the payer account credentials you must use an access key and secret key from the account that the GovCloud account is linked to.
 This may or may not be your AWS master payer account.

-- If the GovCloud account is linked to a commercial account that is a payee under an AWS payer account, that payer account will need to be added as its own account into CloudCheckr.
-The reason for this is that all of the billing data is stored in the master payer account.
+- If the GovCloud account is linked to a commercial account that is a payee under an AWS payer account, you will need to add that payer account as a separate account in CloudCheckr because the master payer account stores all of the billing data.
 There’s no way to access that data through one of its payee accounts.
 When you add a master payer account into CloudCheckr along with its payees, CloudCheckr will parse the billing data appropriately across the sub-accounts, so you will have access to each account’s billing data (including GovCloud) with this setup.

 Depending on the size of your AWS deployment, the snapshot may take only a few minutes or a couple hours.
 As soon as your initial snapshot finishes, CloudCheckr will send you an Inventory Summary, S3 Summary, and Best Practices Report email (if you entered an email address when configuring your account).